jomaway/typst-bytefield/README.md

 ### v0.0.3 (WIP)

 - Added "smart" bit headers thanks to [hgruniaux](https://github.com/hgruniaux)
   - Added "smart-firstline" to only consider the first row for calculation.
 - Added option to pass an `int` as bitheader, which shows all multiples of this number.
+- Added experimental "text_header" support by passing a `dictionary` to bitheader.
+- Fixed bitheader number alignment on edge cases.
+(This could be improved and extended in a future version.)